Keith Gibson (serial killer): Delaware

 In July 2021, a number of top law enforcement officials from both states met to plan their strategy for prosecuting Gibson.
 Ultimately, it was decided that he would first stand trial in Delaware for the murders of Ruiz-Basilio and Wright, after which he would be extradited to Pennsylvania to face charges there.

 The Delaware trial began in New Castle County in October 2023.
 The prosecution's case against Gibson relied heavily on the surveillance footage showing the robberies and murders, as well as the forensic evidence which linked the revolver to the crime scenes.
 Clothes and several other pieces of evidence, including stolen items that were later found in Gibson's home, also indicated his guilt.

 His cohabitant at the time later appeared at a witness for the prosecution, positively identifying Gibson as the man in the footage.
 His attorney did not argue that his client was innocent, but instead focused on inconsistencies in the prosecution's case, cross-examining witnesses and pointing out that there was no DNA or fingerprints tying Gibson to any of the crime scenes.
 To refute this, prosecutors pointed out that Ruiz-Basilio's SUV, which had been stolen by her killer, was later found abandoned near Gibson's home in Philadelphia.

 Another witness for the prosecution was one of the men who was attacked hours after Wright's murder.
 The man, Belal Almansoori, who suffered a gunshot wound to the head during the robbery and only survived by pretending to be dead, was absolutely certain that Gibson was his assailant.
 In addition to this, Wright's fingerprints were found on the bag of drugs that was found to be in Gibson's possession at the time of his arrest.

 On November 14, 2023, after deliberating for six hours, the jury found Gibson guilty on all charges.
-On March 2024 Delaware Superior Court Judge Ferris Wharton sentenced Gibson to seven life sentences without possibility of parole for two murders plus 296 years for robbery, attempted murder and other charges.
+In March 2024 Delaware Superior Court Judge Ferris Wharton sentenced Gibson to seven life sentences without possibility of parole for two murders plus 296 years for robbery, attempted murder and other charges.